jlamarre0333/portfolio-generator/README.md

 # portfolio-generator
-Made only using Node.js and Javascript.
+Made only using Node.js Javascript and CSS.

  It is used to generate a portfolio for you with stylized links to your github projects.